JohnGahagan/JohnGahagan/README.md

 Skills: Java / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on updating my personal website with newly learned technoliges like REACT and Tailwind CSS
-- 🌱 I’m currently learning C!
+- 🌱 I’m currently learning React Native!
 - 🤔 I’m looking for help with internships!
 - 📫 How to reach me: john.gahagan3@gmail.com or https://www.linkedin.com/in/john-gahagan-aa99a91b7/